Discriminantal bundles, arrangement groups, and subdirect products of free groups: Discriminantal bundles

-In particular, if the fundamental group of $M$ is an iterated semidirect product of free groups, or more stringently an almost-direct product of free groups, see \cite{FR2,CS5}, then so is the fundamental group of $E.$ In the latter instance, the cohomology ring of the group $\pi_1(E)$ may be calculated from the almost-direct product structure, see \cite{Coh10}.
+If $G=\pi_1(M(\A))$ is an iterated semidirect product of free groups, respectively, an almost-direct product of free groups \cite{FR2,CS5}, then so is $\pi_1(E)$.
+In the latter instance, the cohomology ring of $\pi_1(E)$ may be calculated from the almost-direct product structure, see \cite{Coh10}.
 Additionally, we have the following, as noted in \cite[Lem.
 6.2]{CCP07}.